awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-flowlog.md

 ## Properties<a name="aws-resource-ec2-flowlog-properties"></a>

 `DeliverLogsPermissionArn`  <a name="cfn-ec2-flowlog-deliverlogspermissionarn"></a>
-The ARN for the IAM role that permits Amazon EC2 to publish flow logs to a CloudWatch Logs log group in your account\.
+The ARN of the IAM role that allows Amazon EC2 to publish flow logs to a CloudWatch Logs log group in your account\.
-If you specify `LogDestinationType` as `s3`, do not specify `DeliverLogsPermissionArn` or `LogGroupName`\.
+This parameter is required if the destination type is `cloud-watch-logs` and unsupported otherwise\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)